Discover the Latest in Payment Marketing TrendsJuly 1, 2021

 There’s hardly any aspect of our lives that hasn’t been affected by COVID-19, especially how you market your business.
 With social distancing and quarantining, in-person marketing opportunities, like trade shows, had to be put on hold.
-Now, as trade shows begin to reemerge into the business landscape, it’s easy for companies to fall back into old habits used for marketing their products & services and seeking to generate leads.
+Now, as trade shows begin to reemerge into the business landscape, it’s easy for companies to fall back into old habits.

-However, COVID-19’s shutdown of in-person events has put a lasting mark on how businesses approach their marketing strategy, from promoting themselves and their product offerings to meeting new customers and closing deals.
-So, while business and trade shows return to their state of normalcy, you need to market your business, tout your unique brand, exhibit thought leadership in your industry, and gain consumer trust through additional marketing activities.
+However, COVID-19’s shutdown of in-person events has put a lasting mark on how businesses approach their marketing strategy.
+So, while business and trade shows return to their state of normalcy, you need to market your business.
+Additionally, you must tout your unique brand, exhibit thought leadership in your industry, and gain consumer trust.
 Here are three ways how.

 Many companies are failing to leverage digital marketing to stay present in customers’ minds in between events.
-This lack of awareness is a massive problem for B2B organizations that are overly dependent on in-person meetings to create a sale, making the need to find alternative ways of engaging customers higher than ever.
+This lack of awareness is a massive problem for B2B organizations dependent on in-person meetings to create a sale.
+These organizations need to find alternative ways of engaging customers higher than ever.

-A global survey from McKinsey states that 96 percent of B2B companies have shifted their GTM model to a digital approach and are 80 percent more likely to keep their digitally native process in place.
+A global survey from McKinsey states that 96 percent of B2B companies have shifted their GTM model to a digital approach.
+Furthermore, and are 80 percent more likely to keep their digitally native process in place.

 Consider some of these ideas while you look to enhance your efforts to market your business digitally:

-Remember: improving your digital marketing efforts will not only serve your business well now, but you’ll also be well versed in best practices to keep your marketing strategy alive well into the future.
+Improving your digital marketing efforts will not only serve your business well now; bit will also be well versed in best practices to keep your marketing strategy alive well into the future.

 Before the pandemic, InsideSales.com reported that 73 percent of marketers and sales leaders found webinars to be one of the most reliable ways of generating quality leads.
-And as we return to an ordinary business landscape, the convenience and ease of virtual events and workshops will ensure that number continues to grow.
+As we return to an ordinary business landscape, the convenience and ease of virtual events will ensure that number continues to grow.

-Webinars can help engage your existing pipeline since customer engagement is critical to secure that valuable market share and brand recognition aren’t lost.
-Additionally, as part of a comprehensive content marketing strategy, webinars provide a valuable opportunity to achieve the “top-of-funnel” leads that are critical to future sales opportunities.
+Webinars can help engage your existing pipeline.
+Customer engagement is critical to secure that valuable market share and brand recognition aren’t lost.
+Additionally, as part of a comprehensive content marketing strategy, webinars provide a valuable opportunity: achieving the “top-of-funnel” leads that are critical to future sales opportunities.

 First, consider what your target audience needs to know immediately.
-Then, choose experts on your team to host a webinar or online workshop on that topic (or topics).
+Then, choose experts on your team to host a webinar or online workshop on that topic.
 Not only will you show thought leadership, but the registration data you gather is golden.
-Once you have registrants’ names, companies, and contact information, you can continue to engage them and market your business through email and other communication channels throughout the sales process.
+Once you have registrants’ names, companies, and contact information, you can continue to engage them.
+Moreover, you can market your business through email and other communication channels throughout the sales process.